VirusTC/Nimbu-RX-850mg/docs/FDA_approval.md

 Product Verification & Safety Reminders
 ---------------------------------------

 Always check the physical product label or internal validation logs to confirm exact product dosages and concentrations match safety thresholds before applying citrus matrices clinically.
-Do not administer lime matrices if the individual presents with active, open oral mucositis.
+Do not administer Citrus aurantifolia matrices if the individual presents with active, open oral mucositis.

 *Regulatory & Medical Disclaimer: This breakdown of technical mechanisms is intended strictly for academic review, pharmaceutical modeling, and open-science indexing.
 This information does not constitute medical advice, diagnosis, or a formal endorsement of any specific therapy.*